Testing and Monitoring Email Serivce Provider Speed

 If you have a "didn’t get the message, send again" feature, consider sending the subsequent message with an alternate ESP.

-In general, you can expect delivery in about 10 seconds, plus the time it takes the recipients spam filter and MX server to process on their end.
+In general, you can expect delivery in about 10 seconds, plus the time it takes the recipient' spam filter and MX server to process on their end.